Targeted cancer drugs for chronic myeloid leukaemia (CML)

 Early treatment can help manage side effects better.

 Contact your doctor or nurse immediately if you have signs of infection.
-This includes a temperature above 37.5C or below 36C.
+This includes a temperature of 37.5C or above.
+Or a temperature below 36C.

 • Chronic myeloid leukaemia